docker-rpm-builder/docker-rpm-builder/README.md

 ## Prerequisites

-Must have [docker](https://www.docker.com/) installed and properly configured.
+Must have [docker](https://www.docker.com/) installed and properly configured (see the [install docs](https://docs.docker.com/installation/#installation).
 The user running the build must be able to properly use docker - check your permissions.

 You should have a vague idea of what Docker is and how it works, otherwise you might get puzzled.